 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies, or material weaknesses.
 We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.
-However, we identified certain deficiencies in internal control over financial reporting, described in the accompanying schedule of findings and questioned costs in a Circular A-133 audit as item 13-1 and 13-2 that we consider to be significant deficiencies in internal control over financial reporting.
+However, we identified certain deficiencies in internal control over financial reporting, described in the accompanying schedule of findings and questioned costs in a Circular A-133 audit as items 14-1 and 14-2 that we consider to be significant deficiencies in internal control over financial reporting.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.